amirarsalan90/dist_fitting_medium/README.md

-This is the code for the meium post:
+This is the code for the medium post:

 https://medium.com/@amirarsalan.rajabi/distribution-fitting-with-python-scipy-bb70a42c0aed